ha0y/xiaomi_miot_raw/README.md

 - **speed**: After setting this option, will support speed adjustment.

 ## Update log

+### February 9
+1. Support the sensor to automatically add units.
+2. Add Xiao Ai "Broadcast designated text" and "Execute designated instructions" services.

+### February 8
+1. Support Xiaoai speaker configuration from UI.
+2. Support action calls for devices e.g. washing machines.

+### February 6
+1. Support Xiaoai speakers.

+### February 3
+1. Supports multiple types of automatic configuration for one device.
+Now devices with sub-devices such as fan-lights and airers can be integrated in one time automatically.
+2. Due to the reason of 1, the internal data storage method has undergone major changes. **Some devices need to be deleted and reconfigured, and the devices that need to be reconfigured have been stated in the notification bar**; the file-configured devices are not affected.
+3. Greatly improve the accuracy of automatic identification.

+### January 31
+1. **Now supports automatic configuration of some device types. **
+2. Fix a lot of bugs.
+3. **Support humidifier. **

 ### January 28
 1. Support UI configuration.